Syphilis among pregnant women

 Programmes that separately test pregnant women for syphilis and for HIV should work together to enhance the effectiveness of their work.

 Global.
 Examine trends over time to assess progress towards target levels of testing coverage required for eliminating mother-to-child transmission of syphilis.
 Knowledge of testing policies and practices should be used to interpret trends in coverage.
-Data on testing pregnant women who attend antenatal care services can later be combined with data on antenatal care attendance to estimate the overall coverage of syphilis testing among pregnant women.
+Data on testing pregnant women who attend antenatal care services can later be combined with data on antenatal care attendance to estimate the overall coverage of syphilis testing

 Local.
 Data can be used to identify clinics not fully implementing national policy.